Veterans and Service Leavers

 Created in November 2018, this policy paper recognises the contribution that members of the Armed Forces make to society and looks to review the delivery of public services to Veterans throughout the UK.
 Further information.

-Perth College UHI Response to the Scottish Veterans’ Commissioner Recommendations from The Veterans Community – Employability, Skills and Learning, 2016
+UHI Perth Response to the Scottish Veterans’ Commissioner Recommendations from The Veterans Community – Employability, Skills and Learning, 2016

-Perth College UHI supports the recommendations set out by the Scottish Veterans’ Commissioner and an initial College meeting was held to identify key staff to progress our work with this group.
+UHI Perth supports the recommendations set out by the Scottish Veterans’ Commissioner and an initial College meeting was held to identify key staff to progress our work with this group.

 The College has a Named Person Contact to be the first point of contact for members of the ex-Service community applying for, or undertaking, further and higher education.
 The role will also provide mentoring to support veterans into and through their studies and the next steps beyond qualification.